 Recommendation 12.
 Security – Evaluation

-Carry out an evaluation of the security safeguards necessary to assure the security of the blockchain appropriate to the risks.
+Controllers should carry out an evaluation of the security safeguards necessary to assure the security of the blockchain appropriate to the risks.

 Recommendation 13.
 Security – Limit the impact of algorithm failure

-Set out technical and organisational procedures to limit the impact of a potential algorithm failure (as an attack on one of the cryptographic primitives used in the blockchain).
+Controllers should set out technical and organisational procedures to limit the impact of a potential algorithm failure (as an attack on one of the cryptographic primitives used in the blockchain).

 Recommendation 14.
 Security – Governance of evolution